-The award recognizes the nation’s outstanding young ceramic engineer whose achievements have been significant to the profession and to the general welfare of all people.
+The award recognizes an outstanding young ceramic engineer whose achievements have been significant to the profession and to the general welfare of all people.
 Nominations are open to all branches of the ceramic industry.
-Nominations remain active for three consecutive years, then are dropped from the list.
+Nominations remain active for five consecutive years, then are dropped from the list.
 Any individual or group may submit one or more nominations.

 The conditions for eligibility for the Award are as follows:

 a) A nominee must be between 21 and 40 years of age; not becoming 41 during the Award year.

 b) A nominee must be a member of the Society and EPDC

 Nominees will be judged on answers to these two primary questions: